Judge temporarily stops 1st federal execution in 16 years

 Barr said in July that the Obama-era review had been completed, clearing the way for executions to resume.

-He approved a new procedure for lethal injections that replaces the three drugs previously used in federal execution with one drug, pentobarbital.
+He approved a new procedure for lethal injections that replaces the three-drug combination previously used in federal executions with one drug, pentobarbital.
 This is similar to the procedure used in several states, including Georgia, Missouri and Texas.

-Some of the chosen convicts challenged the new procedures in court, arguing that the government was circumventing proper methods in order to wrongly execute inmates quickly.
+Some of the chosen convicts challenged the new procedures in court, arguing that the government was circumventing proper methods to wrongly execute inmates quickly.

 “This decision prevents the government from evading accountability and making an end-run around the courts by attempting to execute prisoners under a protocol that has never been authorized by Congress,” said the convicts’ attorney, Shawn Nolan.
 “The court has made clear that no execution should go forward while there are still so many unanswered questions about the government’s newly announced execution method.”